-“Although getting the test done is a bit uncomfortable, it makes me feel really safe to see just how fast and efficient the process is.
-Both me, my husband, and our daughters have been tested for COVID-19 multiple times (all negative, fortunately!), and we all got the results back in a very short time.
-There is even a testing station especially for children here, with pictures from Frozen and Spiderman on the walls.
+“The testing system makes me feel really safe, and the process is incredibly fast and efficient.
+Both me, my husband, and our daughters have been tested for COVID-19 multiple times (all negative, fortunately!), and we received the results in a very short time.
 I am so grateful for the strong healthcare system and the way testing has been made readily available to everyone.” – Elin

 What are the key Danish and Swedish words and phrases?